TheRealMorgenfrue/TheAnimeScripter/FUTURE.md

 The GUI should use node-based configuration similar to [chaiNNer](https://github.com/chaiNNer-org/chaiNNer) to configure model parameters, encoding settings etc.

+Or maybe see if integrating the [frontend](https://github.com/Comfy-Org/ComfyUI_frontend) of ComfyUI is better.

 ## Encoding toolbox

 Main reference: https://guide.encode.moe/index.html